wordofwarning/wordofwarning.org/index.md

 season: homepage

 ---
 #### Our [Spring/Summer](/current/2017-springsummer) season came to a close with the première of Richard DeDomenici's *24 Hour Party People: Redux* at HOME; thanks to Richard, the participating cast, HOME, and the audience — <a href="http://thereduxproject.com/manchester" target="_blank">click here for a look at the final product</a>!
-Our programme re-starts in late September — in the meantime, we're looking for artists to get involved in <a href="http://emergencymcr.org" target="_blank">Emergency's 18th Birthday</a>.
+Our programme re-starts in September — in the meantime, we're looking for artists to get involved in <a href="http://emergencymcr.org" target="_blank">Emergency's 18th Birthday</a>.